epoiesen/source/source/_posts/interactive-mapping-archae-victoria-response1.md

 1989 "Archaeological Cables and Tackin: The Implications of Practice for Bernstein's Options Beyond Objectivism and Relativism". _Philosophy of the Social Sciences_ 19.1:1.

-2002 "Archaeological Cables and Tacking: Beyond Objectivism and Relativism" _Thinking from Things: Essays in the PHilosophy of Archaeology_ pp161-167.
+2002 "Archaeological Cables and Tacking: Beyond Objectivism and Relativism" _Thinking from Things: Essays in the Philosophy of Archaeology_ pp161-167.
 University of California Press: Berkeley.

 _Cover Image_ "Metamorphosis insectorum surinamensium - caption: 'Butterfly and Caterpillar'" [British Library](https://www.flickr.com/photos/britishlibrary/12458734145/)